Isothermalization for a Non-local Heat Equation: Introduction

-\end{theorem} Notice that we have no restriction on the space dimension contrary to what happens for the ``local'' heat equation.
-In the case when $\rho$ is not integrable but still $u_0\in\L^1(\rho)$ (that is, $\rho u_0\in\L^1(\mathbb R^N)$) the flux at infinity forces the solution to go to zero: \begin{theorem} Let $\rho>0$ and $u_0$ be a bounded nonnegative continuous function such that $u_0\in \L^1(\rho)$.
-If $\rho$ is not integrable in $\R^N$, then $u(x,t)\to 0$ as $t\to\infty$ in $\L^p_{\rm loc}(\R^N)$ for any $1\leq p<\infty$. \end{theorem} Finally, in Section \ref{sect.u0.not.L1.rho} we investigate the case when the initial data is not bounded.
+\end{theorem} If $\rho$ is not integrable but still $u_0\in\L^1(\rho)$ (that is, $\rho u_0\in\L^1(\mathbb R^N)$) the flux at infinity forces the solution to go to zero: \begin{theorem} Let $\rho>0$ and $u_0$ be a bounded nonnegative continuous function such that $u_0\in \L^1(\rho)$.
+If $\rho$ is not integrable in $\R^N$, then $u(x,t)\to 0$ as $t\to\infty$ in $\L^p_{\rm loc}(\R^N)$ for any $1\leq p<\infty$. \end{theorem} Finally, in Section \ref{sect.u0.not.L1.rho} we investigate the case of unbounded initial data.
 We first prove an existence result in the class of unbounded solutions provided $\rho$ does not degenerate too rapidly at infinity.
 More precisely, if

 then we have an existence result for quadratic initial data: \begin{theorem} Let $u_0$ be a positive continuous function with at most quadratic growth at infinity.
-If the function $\rho$ satisfies \eqref{eq.decay} then there exists a minimal solution of problem \eqref{eq:isot.0}. \end{theorem} More generally, if $\rho$ is integrable, we prove similar isothermalisation results for the minimal solution: \begin{theorem} We assume that $\rho$ is a continuous positive integrable function in $\R^N$ and that $u_0$ is a continuous nonnegative function, possibly unbounded, such that there exists a solution $u$.
+If the function $\rho$ satisfies \eqref{eq.decay} then there exists a solution of problem \eqref{eq:isot.0}. \end{theorem} More generally, if $\rho$ is integrable, we prove similar isothermalisation results for the minimal solution: \begin{theorem} We assume that $\rho$ is a continuous positive integrable function in $\R^N$ and that $u_0$ is a continuous nonnegative function, possibly unbounded, such that there exists a solution $u$.
 Noting $\underline{u}$ the minimal solution, the following holds: